 We will start with an open circle discussion with the students about workshop expectations, physical/emotional safety in the room, and how we show respect to one another.
-Then we will introduce our theme of Voyages through the world of Gene Roddenberry's Star Trek.
+Then, we'll introduce the Star Trek/Gene Roddenberry theme.

 Using storyboards with images from the Star Trek series, we'll learn about the various characters and discuss how Roddenberry explored the theme of diversity by creating different alien races and cultures.